American bullfrog

-The American bullfrog (Lithobates catesbeianus), often simply known as the bullfrog in Canada and the United States, is a large true frog native to eastern North America.
+The American bullfrog (Lithobates catesbeianus), often simply known as the bullfrog in Canada and the United States, is a species of large frog in the family Ranidae (true frogs).
+The species is native to eastern North America.
 It typically inhabits large permanent water bodies such as swamps, ponds, and lakes.
-Bullfrogs can also be found in manmade habitats such as pools, koi ponds, canals, ditches and culverts.
-The bullfrog gets its name from the sound the male makes during the breeding season, which sounds similar to a bull bellowing.
-The bullfrog is large and is commonly eaten throughout its range, especially in the southern United States where they are plentiful.
+The bullfrog can also be found in manmade habitats such as pools, koi ponds, canals, ditches, reservoirs and culverts.
+The bullfrog gets its common name from the sound the male makes during the breeding season, which sounds similar to a bull bellowing.
+It is a generalist carnivore, consuming a wide variety of prey.
+In turn, it is eaten by predators such as alligators, snakes, and birds.

-Their presence as a food source has led to bullfrogs being distributed around the world outside of their native range.
-Bullfrogs have been introduced into the Western United States, South America, Western Europe, China, Japan, South Korea and southeast Asia.
-In these places they are considered an invasive species due to their voracious appetite and the large number of eggs they produce, which has a negative effect on native amphibians, certain insects and other fauna.
-Bullfrogs are very skittish which can make their capture difficult and thus they often become established.
+The bullfrog is large and is commonly eaten by humans throughout its range, especially in the southern United States where it is plentiful.
+Its use as a food source has led to the bullfrog being introduced outside of its native range.
+The bullfrog has been introduced in more than 40 countries and many continents including the Western United States, the Caribbean, South America, Western Europe, Belgium, Italy, Spain, Greece, China, Japan, South Korea, Malaysia, Southeast Asia, and more.
+In these places it is considered an invasive species due to its voracious appetite and the large number of eggs it produces, which has a negative effect on native amphibians, certain insects and other fauna.
+The bullfrog is very skittish, which can make its capture difficult, and thus it often becomes established.

-Other than for food, bullfrogs are also used for dissection in human science classes.
+Other than for food, the bullfrog is also used for dissection in science classes.
 Albino bullfrogs are sometimes kept as pets, and bullfrog tadpoles are often sold at ponds or fish stores.

-Taxonomy
+Taxonomy and etymology

-Some authorities use the scientific name, Lithobates catesbeiana, although others prefer Rana catesbeiana.

-Genome

-The nuclear genome (~5.8Gbp) of the North American bullfrog (Rana [Lithobates] catesbeiana) was published in 2017 and provides a resource for future Ranidae research.

-Etymology

 The specific name, catesbeiana (feminine) or catesbeianus (masculine), is in honor of English naturalist Mark Catesby.
+Some authorities use the scientific name, Lithobates catesbeianus, although others prefer Rana catesbeiana.

+Cladogram of the position of the American bullfrog within Lithobates, after Martínez‐Gil et al. 2025: